sprint84/objective-c-style-guide/README.md

 }
 ```
 This will prevent [possible and sometimes prolific crashes](http://cocoasamurai.blogspot.com/2011/04/singletons-your-doing-them-wrong.html).

+## Warnings

+The code should should be committed without warnings.
+That way, when new warnings appear for some reason, it is easier to detect and fix it.

+## Core Data Changes
+## Nibs and Storyboards

 Items for further discussion:
 - Moving away from using Nibs.
 Not using Storyboards.